Gangxin-Li/multinational-retail-data-centralisation/README.md

 ## Conclusions

+- Build connections with AWS and PostgreSQL

-- Firstly, we download the data from AWS using CLI.
+- Download data from AWS (RDS, S3) return as pandas table

-- Then we connect with

-- Read through your documentation, do you understand everything you've written?
-Is everything clear and cohesive?
+- EDA, data cleaning, detect outliers, treate missing values.

+- upload the processed data to PostgreSQL

+- Using SQL query to search specific results.